anushasekhar10/python_challenge/README.md

 # python_challenge
-Python Scripting Challenge
+**Python Scripting Challenge**

 Welcome to the second challenge in my collection of reposiroties!
-Part of this challenge we will analyse two datasets and create scripts that analyzes the records to calculate respective values listed below
+Part of this challenge we will analyse two datasets and create scripts that analyzes the data to calculate respective values listed below

-#PyBank
+**#PyBank** Analysis

 1.The total number of months included in the dataset